sage-code/eve/manual/concepts.md

 ## Multiple statements

-You can have multiple statements on one line separated using ""
+You can have multiple statements on one line separated using ";"

 **examples**
 ```
 given
   ** integer numbers
-  Integer: a := 0 ; b := 1
+  Integer: a := 0 ; Real: b := 1.5
 begin
   print  (a, b)
-  expect (a = 0, b = 1)
+  expect (a = 0, b = 1.5)
 ready

-given
-  ** real numbers
-  Real: d := 2.5 ; x,y,z := .0
-begin
-  print  (d, x, y, z)
-  expect (d = 2.5, x = .0, y = .0, z = .0)
-ready
 ```

 ## Multiple lines

 One expression can span multiple lines.

-The expression may be enclosed in parenthesis or quotation marks.
-Arithmetic expressions can terminate with operator and continue on next line with operand.
-EVE do not use the "continuation" operator like Python: "\\"
+* The expression may be enclosed in parenthesis or quotation marks.
+* Arithmetic expressions can terminate with operator and continue on next line.
+* EVE do not use the "continuation" operator like Python: "\\"

 **example
 ```